hashicorp/terraform-provider-consul/website/docs/r/key_prefix.html.markdown

 To avoid accidentally clobbering matching data that existed in Consul before a `consul_key_prefix` resource was created, creation of a key prefix instance will fail if any matching keys are already present in the key/value store.
-If any conflicting data is present, you must first delete it manually.
+If any conflicting data is present, you must first delete it manually, unless you use the *override* argument.

 ~> **Warning** After this resource is instantiated, Terraform takes control over *all* keys with the given path prefix, and will remove any matching keys